Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/reports.md

     E.g., to get all notes which are home visits or guardian talks write:
     `Note:toArray:filterByObjectAttribute(category, id, HOME_VISIT|GUARDIAN_TALK)`
 - `:getParticipantsWithAttendance(<ATTENDANCE_STATUS>)` only returns the children with the given attendance for a set of notes.
-The attendance refers to the `countAs` attribute.
+The attendance refers to the `:countAs` attribute.
 To get all present children write `Note:toArray:getParticipantsWithAttendance(PRESENT)`
 - `:addEntities(<ENTITY_TYPE>)` can be used to create an array holding multiple entity types.
     E.g., to create an array holding notes and event notes write `Note:toArray:addEntities(EventNote)`.